-- Submission of a signed authorizing resolution that names the Responsible Local Official authorized to accept grant funds and execute a contract with the State.
-(See "Project Management" section below for more information about the role of the Responsible Local Official.) - Documentation of compliance with the State Environmental Quality Review Act (SEQRA). - Not-for-profit grantees: - Documentation of coverage or exemption for Workers' Compensation and Disability Insurance; - Current filings under Section 501 of the United States Internal Revenue Code and the following New York State Laws, as applicable: Article 7-A of the Executive Law; Section 8-1.4 of the Estates, Powers and Trusts Law; Section 1508 of the Not-for-Profit Corporation Law; or Section 215 of the Education Law; and
+- Documentation of compliance with the State Environmental Quality Review Act (SEQRA). - Not-for-profit grantees: - Documentation of coverage or exemption for Workers' Compensation and Disability Insurance; - Current filings under Section 501 of the United States Internal Revenue Code and the following New York State Laws, as applicable: Article 7-A of the Executive Law; Section 8-1.4 of the Estates, Powers and Trusts Law; Section 1508 of the Not-for-Profit Corporation Law; or Section 215 of the Education Law; and - Valid New York State Vendor Responsibility Questionnaire (VRQ).